zarbin/UTA_Project-3/README.md

 ### top-level directory layout

-├── data                    # datasource .csv file from kaggle is stored where with a backup ├── notebooks               # production notebooks files with code promoted from sandbox after testing ├── sandbox                 # sandbox environment for EDA, testing, data wrangling.
-├── static                  # static files for our application │   ├── css                 # css stylesheets code
-│   ├── images              # image files
+    ├── data                    # datasource .csv file from kaggle is stored where with a backup ├── notebooks               # production notebooks files with code promoted from sandbox after testing ├── sandbox                 # sandbox environment for EDA, testing, data wrangling ├── static                  # static files for our application │   ├── css                 # css stylesheets code │   ├── images              # image files
     │   ├── js                  # javascript code
     ├── templates               # html files for use in application ├── LICENSE
     └── README.md

 ### Screenshots of application with summary *HERE*